In this article...

-To improve your productivity by implementing AI software in your organization, use our Product Selection Tool by clicking on the banner at the top of the page.
+To improve your productivity by implementing AI software in your organization, fill out the survey by clicking on the banner at the bottom of the page.
 After answering the survey, you’ll get a customized list of vendors that will fit your company’s needs.

 |Chatbots/Virtual Assistants||Data Analytics & Forecasting||Automation|

 We know AI software improves productivity and lowers operating costs, but what are the actual functions it can handle?
-This isn’t a complete list, but it at least offers some ideas as to what AI software can do for your business.
+This isn’t a complete list, but it at least offers some ideas as to an what AI system can do for your business.

 For both digital and physical tasks, AI can automate processes and remove some of the manual labor required to complete projects.
 These are usually limited to back-end administrative and financial tasks, like updating customer files from email communications, replacing credit cards, or sending invoices to customers.
 You know, those repetitive tasks that your team spends too much time on?
-AI can take those over and allow employees to focus their attention on more engaging projects.
+Weak AI can take over those specific tasks and allow employees to focus their attention on more engaging projects.

 Wouldn’t it be helpful if you could send marketing emails at the time when your customers were most likely to buy your products?
 What about detecting strange behavior on your company network?
-Artificial intelligence can analyze user behavior and draw conclusions based on the patterns it finds.
+AI capabilities include analyzing user behavior and drawing conclusions based on the patterns it finds.
 Using this information, you can target ads based on what your customers are interested in, better secure your company data, and even identify fraud as it’s happening.

 Not only are these insights typically more detailed than what you’d get from traditional analytics, but as the AI model studies more data, its predictions get more accurate.
+Deep learning, especially models layered with several neural networks, improves the insights further.
 Some companies even use this technology during their audit processes to match contracts with invoice numbers and ensure they get everything they pay for.

 Your customers and employees will need help at some point.
 Unfortunately, your IT team or customer service reps can’t be available all the time.
-But your AI software can.
-AI chatbots can answer technical questions, recommend products, and even make health recommendations based on information already in the system.
+But your AI application can.
+AI chatbots equipped with deep learning models and deep neural networks can answer technical questions, recommend products, and even make health recommendations based on information already in the system.

 With all that AI software can do for your company, there are some things that it can’t and shouldn’t be expected to do.